 And another great “global arts collection” for Palm Sunday that helps us appreciate the ways different cultures view this event.

 Anglican Prayer updated this list for Palm Sunday in 2014.
 Most of the links still work.

 Work of the People also always has good video clips available.

-Some great downloadable resources from the Mennonite Church Canada.
+Some great downloadable resources from the Mennonite Church of Canada.

-A powerful film clip Scattered Palms from The Work of the People.
+A powerful film clip called Scattered Palms from The Work of the People.

-I encourage you think about ways to make the Palm Sunday procession a way to reach out to your neighbourhood rather than a way for your church to just have fun walking around singing songs.
+I encourage you to think about ways to make the Palm Sunday procession a way to reach out to your neighbourhood rather than a way for your church to just have fun walking around singing songs.
 Maybe an invitation to a Sunday Easter lunch or another church event.
-Hilary and Trevor Horn who live in our upstairs apartment went around the neighborhood recently giving succulents to all the people who have moved in over the last year.
+Hilary and Trevor Horn, who live in our upstairs apartment, went around the neighborhood recently giving succulents to all the people who have moved in over the last year.
 I think this would be a great activity for Palm Sunday.